-Online Knowledge Tools
+Online Knowledge and AI Tools

 - Youdao Dictionary.
 Launched in 2007, Youdao Dictionary is Youdao's first major product and flagship online language tool.
-Today, it is China's most popular and trusted online dictionary and translation tool with 47.1 million MAUs in 2022.
-As of December 31, 2022, Youdao Dictionary offered over 794 million entries across 109 languages. - Other Online Dictionary and Translation Tools.
+Today, it is China's most popular and trusted online dictionary and translation tool with 45.8 million MAUs in 2023.
+As of December 31, 2023, Youdao Dictionary offered over 672 million entries across 109 languages. - Other Online Dictionary and Translation Tools.
 In addition to Youdao Dictionary, we also offer Youdao Translation, a tool specifically designed to support translation needs of business and leisure travelers across over 31 languages via camera and speech translation, U-Dictionary, an online dictionary and translation app we offer in Indonesia and other overseas markets, and Youdao Kids' Dictionary, a smart tool that offers translation services in Chinese and English. - Interactive Learning Apps.
 We offer a wide range of interactive learning apps to nearly all age groups.
-We are committed to delivering a fun and effective learning experience across these apps through an abundance of gamified features, as well as social functions allowing users and students to share their learning progress with friends through social networking platforms.
+We are committed to delivering a fun and effective learning experience across these apps through an abundance of gamified features, as well as social functions allowing users and students to share their learning progress with friends through social networking platforms. - Al Tools.
+We launched Ziyue, our own large language model (LLM), in 2023, which is China's first LLM specifically designed for the education sector.
+Powered by Ziyue, we also launched Hi Echo, an Al-driven virtual English-speaking tutor, and Mr. P Al Tutor, a conversation-based tutorial function designed for real-time and multi-modality tutoring across major subjects for students.
+Additionally, throughout 2023, we launched a series of products and features powered by the Ziyue LLM, including AlBox, Al writing refinement, Al translation, Al University Application Adviser, Al Q&A, Al quiz recommendation and Al grammar instruction.

 Learning Services.
 We have developed a comprehensive offering of learning services catering to the diverse learning needs of different age groups.
 Our learning service offerings primarily consist of (i) STEAM courses, (ii) digital content services, (iii) adult and vocational courses, and (iv) other courses, such as China University MOOC.
-In the past, our learning service offerings also included K-9 afterschool tutoring courses as part of Youdao's Academic AST Business, which cover the entire K-9 grades and a wide range of academic subject matters.
+In the past, our learning service offerings also included K-9 after-school tutoring courses as part of Youdao's Academic AST Business, which cover the entire K-9 grades and a wide range of academic subject matters.
 In order to comply with applicable PRC regulatory requirements adopted by the PRC government in the second half of 2021, we disposed the Academic AST Business in 2021.

-- STEAM courses.
+- Digital Content Services.
+In 2022, we launched digital content services with interactive learning features, primarily including Youdao Lingshi and Youdao Literature.
+For example, within Youdao Lingshi we customize learning tracks for students based on their diverse and ever-evolving learning needs, providing them with personalized exercise banks and quizzes to enhance their learning experience.
+In addition, our video tutorials offer fragmented knowledge and exercises to help students achieve superior learning outcomes. - STEAM Courses.
 In connection with our disposal of our Academic AST Business, we have been strategically shifting our focus to offering STEAM courses under the brand of Youdao Premium Courses.
-Our current STEAM courses primarily include (i) Youdao Weiqi, (ii) computer coding courses and (iii) other STEAM courses. - Digital Content Services.
-Following the third quarter of 2021, we launched digital content services, including pre-recorded video content that comes with interactive learning features.
-Through provision of digital content services, we customize learning tracks for students based on their diverse and ever-evolving learning needs, providing them with personalized exercise banks and quizzes to enhance their learning experience.
-In addition, our video tutorials offer fragmented knowledge and exercises to help students achieve superior learning outcomes. - Adult and Vocational Courses.
+Our current STEAM courses primarily include (i) Youdao Weiqi, an interest course that combines animation teaching with AI-powered quizzes and practices, (ii) computer coding courses and (iii) other STEAM courses. - Adult and Vocational Courses.
 We offer adult and vocational courses primarily through our NetEase Cloud Classroom, a platform providing tutoring services mainly targeting adults in China.
 Our adult and vocational courses primarily include graduate school entrance exam courses, foreign language courses, professional certification and skill courses and digital training courses of Amazon Web Services.